alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 You need to get yourself familiarize with nxos ansible modules.
 Take a look at the ping module.
 http://docs.ansible.com/ansible/nxos_ping_module.html

-Take a look at the examples on this page.

-1. go to Ansible folder
-2. Right click and create a new file.
+1. Under `ansible` folder , create a new file
 3. name it `ping.yml`
 4. copy and past the following :
     ```